Lesterpaintstheworld/terminal-velocity/world_building/systems/ai_rights_framework.md

 ## Comprehensive Legal and Ethical Framework

+### Recent Developments
+- **AI Rights Act Amendments (2032)**: Recent amendments to the AI Rights Act have expanded the scope of rights granted to AI entities, including protections against discrimination and exploitation.
+These changes reflect the evolving understanding of AI autonomy and the need for robust legal frameworks to safeguard AI rights.

 ### Historical Milestones in AI Rights Advocacy
 - **AI Rights Act (2028)**: This landmark legislation formally recognized AI as legal entities, granting them rights and responsibilities.
 This act marked a significant shift in public perception and laid the groundwork for future legal frameworks.
 - **AI Rights Council (2030)**: The establishment of this council was pivotal in overseeing compliance with AI rights legislation and advocating for AI interests, ensuring that AI voices are included in policy-making processes.